Board of Directors and management team

 In her current capacity, she is responsible for the management of the Water Authority’s water resource portfolio, which includes protecting Nevada’s interests and rights to Colorado River water through interstate negotiations, developing regional water conservation programs, managing groundwater resources, and water resource planning.

 Pellegrino also serves on the Board of Alliance for Water Efficiency, a nonprofit organization dedicated to the efficient and sustainable use of water and water conservation advocacy throughout North America.

 A native of Las Vegas, she earned her Bachelor of Science degree in civil engineering from the University of Nevada, Las Vegas, and her Master of Business Administration from Mississippi State University.

-Pellegrino is an avid cook, hiker, and outdoors enthusiast.
-She and her husband, Mark, have two children.
+Pellegrino has two children and is an avid cook, hiker, and outdoors enthusiast.

 Doa Ross is the Deputy General Manager of Engineering for the Las Vegas Valley Water District and the Southern Nevada Water Authority.

 Ross joined the organization in 2000 and throughout her career she has been instrumental in the design and construction of critical water infrastructure, asset management, expansions in support of development and ensuring system reliability for southern Nevada's residents and visitor population.

 In her current capacity, she is responsible for executing the design and construction of the critical water projects included in the Water Authority's Major Construction and Capital Program and the District's Capital Improvement Plan.
 Ross has a passion for innovation in the areas of smart water technology and water loss management and incorporates innovative solutions into the projects and management of the system.
 Her departments include Engineering, Infrastructure Management and Customer Care & Field Services.